Locate a grave MUSEUM OF THE FALLEN

 Vanished Worldsalso Conquest

 The largest empire the world had yet seen.
-Its enemies erased its capital so thoroughly that for centuries people doubted it had existed.
+Babylonians and Medes erased its capital, Nineveh, so thoroughly that for centuries people doubted it had existed.

 911 BCE died 609 BCE · 302 years